Will ALMA Reveal the True Core Mass Function of Protoclusters?: Discussion

 Figure~\ref{images_gauss_no_thermal} shows a comparison of {\it getsf} core selections on a single-dish image without noise (upper panel) and the corresponding synthetic ALMA map, also without thermal noise, with the same beam size (lower panel).
-This is one of the 12 pairs of maps that are used to generate the CMFs shown by the black and red histograms in Figure~\ref{cmf_no_thermal}.
 Many cores in common between the two maps can be recognized, usually with comparable sizes.
-Yet we know from the black and red histograms in Figure~\ref{cmf_no_thermal} that the cores in the lower panel are on average approximately a factor of two more massive than the cores in the upper panel.
-Although a detailed explanation requires a careful examination of the various extraction steps in {\sl getsf}, it is clear that the background subtraction is affected by the interferometric artifacts creating some artificial intensity contrasts in the ALMA maps, resulting in a slightly less aggressive subtraction.
+Yet we know that the cores in the lower panel are on average approximately a factor of two more massive than the cores in the upper panel.
+Although a detailed explanation requires a careful examination of the various extraction steps in {\sl getsf}, it is clear that the background subtraction is affected by interferometric artifacts creating some artificial intensity contrasts in the ALMA maps, resulting in a slightly less aggressive subtraction.
 Because the background subtraction is often of order 90\% of the column density, a small difference in background subtraction from 90\% to 80\%, for example, would cause an increase in the extracted core mass by a factor of two.
 This effect should be kept in mind, and possibly quantified, when assessing mass uncertainties of cores selected in interferometric surveys.